mSchumacher.com

-Ferrari needs no introduction, nor does the "Horse Rampant" insignia which their cars sport.
-The company started by Enzo Ferrari in 1948 and now based at Maranello, Italy makes the most sought after cars on the planet.
-Their road cars are all based on and backed by Formula 1 racing experience, making them unique.
-The racing team "Scuderia Ferrari" has the dedicated fan base in Italy named the Tifosi, who passionately support the team.
+The company’s road cars are all based on and backed by Formula 1 racing experience, making them unique.
+The racing team “Scuderia Ferrari” has the dedicated fan base in Italy named the Tifosi, who passionately support the team.
 The red colour associated with Ferrari cars is a throwback to the early parts of this century, it being assigned to Italian cars racing in Grand Prix by the International Automobile Federation.
-In 1981 the Formula 1 racing team moved to a dedicated plant next to the Fiorano test track, previously being based at the Maranello factory.
-Some racing car components are however still manufactured at Maranello.

-The most successful of Formula 1 teams, they have won constructor's championships in the folowing years: 1961, 1964, 1975, 1976, 1977, 1979, 1982 and 1983.
-They have won driver's championships with Alberto Ascari in 1952 & 1953, Juan Manuel Fangio in 1956, Mike Hawthorn in 1958, Phil Hill in 1961, John Surtees in 1964 and Niki Lauda in 1975 & 1977.
-They last won the championship in 1979 with Jody Scheckter and are desperately trying to regain it once again.
+The most successful of Formula 1 teams, prior to Michael joining, Ferrari had won constructor’s championships in the following years: 1961, 1964, 1975, 1976, 1977, 1979, 1982 and 1983.
+They had won driver’s championships with Alberto Ascari in 1952 & 1953, Juan Manuel Fangio in 1956, Mike Hawthorn in 1958, Phil Hill in 1961, John Surtees in 1964 and Niki Lauda in 1975 & 1977.
+Prior to the 2000 win with Michael on the team, they had last won a championship in 1979 with Jody Scheckter and were desperately trying to regain it.

 Chassis: Carbon fibre composite monocoque